trudypainter/PageRankProgram/README.md

 printInfo(180)
 - prints all of the information using above methods
-- in my program, this is used o create a csv of all stories\'92 information
+- in my program, this is used o create a csv of all stories' information
 - expects the index of the story being examined\
 EXAMPLE\
 printInfo(180)\